gvwilson/sensibleadventures/coriandel/coriandel.md

 himself in search of new employment.
 He was supposed to escort them to their lessons and then home.
 This---*this* was outrageous!

-The boy, Vurt, bowed to the judge, then turned and bowed to my Sehdie.
-Not to the common benches together, and not to her companions (I will not call them "friends", who would let her make a fool of herself in so public a place).
+A cheer went up as Vurt scored his third and final touch.
+He bowed to the judge, then turned and bowed to my Sehdie.
+Not to the common benches together, and not to her companions---I will not use the word "friend" for anyone who would let her embarrass herself in public in such a manner.
 No, he bowed to *her*, to Sehdie, and she raised her hand and waved back to him.

-And then I saw *him*.
-It was as if a ghost had stepped through me.
-He was older and balding, but still broad across the shoulders, and when he hopped over the railing onto the *umram*'s sandy floor and walked over to Vurt, I knew his walk.
+And then I saw *him* and felt a chill as if a ghost had stepped through me.
+He was older, and the last of his hair was gone, but he was still broad across the shoulders, and when he hopped over the railing onto the *umram*'s sandy floor and walked over to Vurt, I knew his walk.

 It was Ishad.

-"We are done here," I announced as calmly as I could, standing.
-Nednan bowed his head without speaking.
+"I have seen everything I need to," I announced as calmly as I could, standing.
+Rojyar bowed his head without speaking.
 He had seen Sehdie and Vurt.
 He would assume that was why I was unsteady.
 He didn't know about Ishad.
 He *couldn't* know.
 No one could.
-I would be ruined.
-But seeing him meant I was right. *I was right*, I kept repeating to myself. *I was right.
-It is time.
+But him being here meant I was right. *It's time,* I kept repeating to myself. *It is time.
 It is finally time.*

 I marched out of the *umram* looking neither left nor right.
-Nednan hurried to keep pace with me.
+Rojyar hurried to keep pace with me.
 "Stop that," I said sharply, hearing him mutter, "Excuse us, pardon us," to passers-by.